 To get the tongue and groove to fit together well, push the pieces together using your hands.
 Then put a short piece of scrap tongue and groove on top and pound on this piece with a hammer.
 Move the scrap piece along the plank you are installing until, the two pieces are very snug all the way across.

-To secure the panels to the wall, we nailed them into the wood studs where ever we could.
+To secure the panels to the wall, we nailed them into the wood studs with small wire nails wherever we could.
 You can hide the nails by putting them through the tongue where they will be covered by the groove of the next piece.

 We used self-tapping sheet metal screws, to attach the wood directly to the metal ribs of the van.
 We picked what we think is an attractive zinc-plated, wafer-head screw that matches the hardware on our cabinets.